CloudBotIRC/CloudBot/README.md

 ![GPL V3](https://www.gnu.org/graphics/gplv3-127x51.png)

-    CloudBot
+    xsBot

-    Copyright © 2011-2015 Luke Rogers / CloudBot Project
+    Upstream code: Copyright © 2011-2015 Luke Rogers / CloudBot Project Fork code: Copyright © 2016 xshotD / xs Devs.

-    CloudBot is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    xsBot is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    CloudBot is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    xsBot is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with CloudBot.
+    You should have received a copy of the GNU General Public License along with xsBot.
 If not, see <http://www.gnu.org/licenses/>.

 This product includes GeoLite2 data created by MaxMind, available from
-<a href="http://www.maxmind.com">this website</a>.
+<a href="http://www.maxmind.com">their website</a>.
 GeoLite2 databases are distributed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/)

 ![Powered by wordnik](https://www.wordnik.com/img/wordnik_badge_a1.png)

-This product uses data from <a href="http://wordnik.com">Wordnik</a> in accordance with the wordnik.com API <a href="http://developer.wordnik.com/#!/terms">terms of service</a>.
+This product uses data from <a href="http://wordnik.com">Wordnik</a> in accordance with the wordnik.com API <a href="http://developer.wordnik.com/#!/terms">ToS</a>.